bhanu155/YelpCamp/README.md

 # YelpCamp
 Web Application to search and store campgrounds.
-User can add/edit/remove campgrounds with full CRUD approach.
+User can add/edit/remove campgrounds with full CRUD functionalities.
 User can add/edit/delete their comments/reviews.
 Restful routing.
 =========================